TRAVEL SECRETS BY PATTY

 DAY 10

-05 Mar FULL DAY AMMAN CITY TOUR TO MADABA, NEBO, PETRA (B/D)
+08 MAR FULL DAY MADABA, MOUNT NEBO, DEAD SEA, PETRA (B/D)

 Begin your day with a relaxing breakfast at your Amman hotel, enjoying a selection of regional and international dishes to fuel your journey ahead.
 After breakfast, complete your check-out and meet your driver for a fascinating morning exploring Jordan’s capital city.

-Your next stop is the sacred Mount Nebo, a place of profound religious importance.
-According to tradition, this is the mountain from which Moses saw the Promised Land before his final rest.
-Wander through the beautifully restored Memorial Church of Moses, where exquisite mosaics depict scenes of daily life and nature.
-Step out onto the panoramic terrace to enjoy breathtaking views across the Jordan Valley, the Dead Sea, Jericho, and even Jerusalem on a clear day.
-The peaceful atmosphere and sweeping vistas make Mount Nebo a powerful and memorable experience.
+Continue your journey to the sacred Mount Nebo, one of Jordan’s most significant religious landmarks.
+According to tradition, this is the mountain from which Moses viewed the Promised Land before his final rest.
+Wander through the beautifully restored Memorial Church of Moses, featuring impressive mosaics depicting scenes of everyday life and nature.
+Step onto the panoramic viewing point and take in breathtaking views across the Jordan Valley, the Dead Sea, Jericho, and on clear days, even Jerusalem in the distance.
+The peaceful atmosphere and sweeping vistas make Mount Nebo a truly memorable experience.

-In the late afternoon, continue your scenic drive toward Petra, passing through dramatic desert landscapes and Bedouin villages.
-Upon arrival in Petra, check in at your hotel and unwind after a full day of discovery.
+At approximately 5:00pm, continue your scenic journey toward Petra, passing through Jordan’s captivating desert landscapes.
+Upon arrival in Petra, check into your hotel and unwind after a full day of discovery and adventure.

 Accommodation: Petra Guesthouse or similar (1 Night)